Anura3D/Anura3D_OpenSource/README.md

 |2D-axisymmetric | 🚧|
 |3D-cartesian| ✔️|
 |3D-cylindrical| ✔️|

-Current state of *Anura3D* and limitations can be found in the [tutorial manual](https://github.com/Anura3D/Anura3D_OpenSource/blob/main/src/GiD_Problemtype/doc/TutorialManual_2021.pdf)

 # Documentation
 In this section you can find how to get started with _Anura3D_: